arunanshub/pyflocker/README.md

 PS: At least, those were my points which irritated me when I first used those libraries :)

 # Usage Overview

+## How is it different?

+`PyFLocker` takes a very different approach.
+Instead of writing the cryptographic primitives from scratch, `PyFLocker` uses well established libraries as its backends and expands upon them.

+This gives you the ultimate ability to cherry-pick the primitives from a specific backend without having to worry about backend's interface, as `PyFLocker` handles it for you.
+And you, as a developer, have to focus on a single API, and the rest is handled internally.

+Read on to know more!

+* * *

 ## Not a "Yet Another Cryptographic Library"